jaewan/tmp_disag/README.md

 - Optimize data transfer to remote GPU using DPDK

 ### Project Management
+- Make bazel to use C++17.
+When you make an explicit error, it says Bazel uses C++14.
+It is likely because of gRPC using C++14.
 - Separate tests to tests directory.
 Complete tests/BUILD working
 - Have libtorch.bzl and spdlog.BUILD in third\_party directory and modify BUILD accordingly